Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Cardiac organ model

-We implement our G\&R framework in an idealized human left ventricle (LV).
-Figure \ref{fig:geometry_domain_boundaries} shows the LV in the unloaded configuration, i.e., the natural configuration that the ventricular chamber would assume in the absence of external forces and internal pressure.
-The idealized LV domain is represented with a thick-walled prolapsed ellipsoid with variable thickness, as shown on the left with associated dimensions.
-We distinguish the boundaries associated with the endocardium (inner wall), epicardium (outer wall), and base, $\Gamma_{0}^{\text{endo}}, \Gamma_{0}^{\text{epi}}$ and $\Gamma_{0}^{\text{base}}$, respectively.
-On the right, the local fiber orientation with respect to the tangent plane, i.e., the helix angle, varies transmurally from -$41^\circ$ in the epicardium to -$66^\circ$ in the endocardium \citep{Lombaert2012}.
+We implement our multi-constituent G\&R framework in an idealized LV model.
+Figure \ref{fig:geometry_domain_boundaries} shows the LV in its reference configuration, which we approximate through its end-systolic geometry \citep{Peirlinck2018a}.

+The idealized LV domain is represented by a thick-walled, prolated ellipsoid with variable thickness, as shown on the left side of the figure.
+The geometry parameters are provided in Table \ref{tab:parameters_geometry}.
+We distinguish boundaries associated with the endocardium (inner wall) $\Gamma_{0}^{\text{endo}}$, the epicardium (outer wall) $\Gamma_{0}^{\text{epi}}$, and the base, $\Gamma_{0}^{\text{base}}$.
+On the right of the figure, the local fiber orientation, i.e., the helix angle, with respect to the tangent plane varies transmurally from -$41^\circ$ at the epicardium to $66^\circ$ at the endocardium, as measured through diffusion-tensor MRI on multiple healthy human heart samples \citep{Lombaert2012,Peirlinck2018b}.

-The mesh is generated using the open-source geometrical modeling and finite element analysis pre- and postprocessor software \textit{pyFormex} \citep{Peirlinck2017}.
-Integration is performed with a 3×3×3 Gaussian quadrature rule.
-The resulting system of equations is solved with a Newton-Raphson iteration scheme using a direct LU factorization using the Scipy \textit{spsolve} routine, which internally relies on the SuperLU solver \citep{Li2003}.
-We perform a mesh sensitivity analysis and identify a ventricular mesh of 15,264 linear hexahedral elements, which is found to be a good trade-off between computational time and accuracy.
+The mesh is generated using the open-source geometrical modeling and finite element analysis software \textit{pyFormex} \citep{Peirlinck2017}.
+A ventricular mesh consisting of 15,264 hexahedral elements was found to be a good trade-off between computational time and accuracy.
+Integration of the governing equations is performed with a $3{\times}3{\times}3$ Gauss quadrature rule.
+The resulting system of equations is solved with a Newton-Raphson solver using a direct LU factorization available through the Scipy \textit{spsolve} routine, which internally relies on the SuperLU solver \citep{Li2003}.
+Governing equations are solved using an in-house software.